Back to articles

 And there we go!
 We have pretty much completed setting up our react application to start with a complicated project — but with a relatively simple structure which anyone can get used to and something that scales well too!
 In my experience, a similar structure has fared well in scaling up along with regular and extensive application-wide changes while keeping our productivity high.

-Please leave a comment below, or you can also contact me through my social media profiles.
+Please leave a comment below, or reach out via my social media profiles.

 Thank you for reading! 😄